Ease Your Life By Knowing The Best Types of Knife Cuts

 Julienne Cut:

-• Technique: Slice into thin strips, super careful-like.
+• Technique: Slice into thin strips, carefully.

 • Common Uses: Perfect for stir-fries and salads.